Teams vs SharePoint vs OneDrive: How to Choose

 Enterprises Should Use SharePoint

-Considering everything we've covered so far, SharePoint is a no-brainer solution for small businesses and larger enterprises.
-Given these three partners' tools and the expertise, it's no surprise that an offer to buy the company came in from a multinational firm that wanted to deepen expertise.
+Considering everything we've covered, SharePoint is a no-brainer solution for small and more significant enterprises.
+Given these three partners' tools and expertise, it's no surprise that an offer to buy the company came in from a multinational firm that wanted to deepen its knowledge.

-Now a part of a larger organization, the aspects of communication and collaboration mentioned above are done on larger scales with a greater need for IT security administration and more users access.
+Now part of a larger organization, the aspects of communication and collaboration mentioned above are done on larger scales, with a greater need for IT security administration and more user access.
 SharePoint offers greater options for searchable pages like forms, HR policies, and files.
 All security and user controls are centralized and defined to lock down Intellectual Property and client data.
 More people in the organization need individual solutions such as custom applications like workflows to expedite business processes.

 Enterprises need as many options as possible to accommodate the needs of a large and diverse user population.
 This population can extend from end-users to IT pros who can build things.
 SharePoint gives them what they need: more security, more custom features, and more search options.
 It only makes sense that SharePoint is the best choice for enterprises.

-After reviewing each of these offerings and the scenarios, you can see some overlap between the three offerings at the base file storage and collaboration level.
+After reviewing these offerings and the scenarios, you can see some overlap between the three offerings at the base file storage and collaboration level.
 Each offering expands on additional functionality and how it is administered.
-If you can identify your staff size and level of features needed with our examples, then determining which one to choose from should be straight forward.
+If you can identify the size and level of features needed in your staff with our examples, then determining which one to choose from should be straightforward.
 To sum things up, keep these points in mind:

 OneDrive works great for single users.
-They have control over how and where they store their files and who can get to them while keeping costs and administration low.
+They can control how and where they store their files and who can access them, keeping costs and administration low.

-Small businesses can use Teams to communicate and collaborate within an app centrally.
+Small businesses can use Teams to communicate and collaborate centrally within an app.
 It has greater security and search functionality than OneDrive.

-SharePoint is for larger enterprise-level organizations, with more users dispersed over more considerable distances.
-Such organizations may need greater control over their content and customizable options for larger subgroups or departments.
+SharePoint is for larger enterprise-level organizations, with more users dispersed over considerable distances.
+Such organizations may need greater control over their content and customizable options for more significant subgroups or departments.

 delivered to your inbox.